David Andrews (ice hockey)

-David Andrews (born October 4, 1948) is a Canadian ice hockey executive and former player.
-He is chairman of the Board of Governors and former president of the American Hockey League (AHL), the primary developmental circuit for the National Hockey League.
+David Andrews (born October 4, 1948) is a former Canadian ice hockey executive and player.
+He is the Chair Emeritus of the Board of Governors and former president and CEO of the American Hockey League (AHL), the primary developmental circuit for the National Hockey League.
 He has been inducted into the British Columbia Hockey Hall of Fame (2005), the Nova Scotia Sport Hall of Fame (2006), and the American Hockey League Hall of Fame (2021).
 In 2010, Andrews was a recipient of the Lester Patrick Award for contributions to hockey in the United States.

 Early life

 Born in Nova Scotia, Andrews attended King's-Edgehill School in Windsor, Nova Scotia, then went on to Dalhousie University in Halifax and the University of British Columbia in Vancouver, where he excelled in varsity hockey at these institutions as a goaltender, garnering multiple conference all-star status.
 After graduation, he played four years of professional hockey in the Netherlands.